thaychansy/belly-button-challenge/README.md

    - Loop through each key-value pair from the metadata JSON object and create a text string.
    - Append an html tag with that text to the `#sample-metadata` panel.

 5. Update all the plots when a new sample is selected.
-Additionally, you are welcome to create any layout that you would like for your dashboard.
-An example dashboard is shown as follows:
+Create any custom layout for the dashboard.

 6. Deploy your app to a free static page hosting service, such as GitHub Pages.
 Submit the links to your deployment and your GitHub repo.